lesommer/oocgcm/doc/index.rst

    sphinx-quickstart on Tue May 10 23:41:48 2016.

-oocgcm : out of core analysis tools for general circulation models in python.
+oocgcm : out of core analysis of general circulation models in python.
 =============================================================================

 This project provides tools for processing and analysing output of general